The last of my greatest hits posts as we kick off 2026…

 But it has such a nice ring to it: New Year, New You!

-Except you woke up on January 1st and, surprise, you’re the still same old you.
+Except you wake up on January 1st and, surprise, you’re the still same old you.
 Of course, who else would you be?
-And maybe January first did feel like a whole new start.
+And maybe January first does feel like a whole new start.
 But here, a few days in, you might be feeling the pull of the same old you that you hoped to leave behind at the year boundary.
+It might be your first day back in the office after taking time off… and stuff doesn’t really feel that different.

 In fact, people can change their lives and even themselves.
 But it’s not something that happens in a moment with the calendar.
 It’s something that evolves slowly.
 This is why “become a nonsmoker” is a better goal than “stop smoking.”
 You are becoming someone new, not jumping immediately to a new state in a moment (insert quantum leap joke here).